Chapter 10

 “No, no,” I said, unsure if he was making another of his would-be jokes.
 “Pirate, as in bootleg.
 Illegal.
 There’s no brand name so…”

 “Of course there’s no brand name.
 There’s no brand.
-All toilet paper in Chord and the region is manufactured by Hillbeach’s one provider of it.
+All toilet paper in Chord and the region is made by Hillbeach’s one manufacturer of it.
 Their name and address is on the wrapping.”

 “In small print!”